Full Moon In Taurus Ritual

 4097352996ce1c4769a793db1d704a6d.jpg

 Belly dancing is natural to a woman’s bone and muscle structure with movements emanating from the torso rather than in the legs and feet.
 The dance often focuses on isolating different parts of the body, moving them independently in sensuous patterns, and weaving together the entire feminine form.
 Belly dancing is generally performed barefoot, thought by many to emphasize the intimate physical connection between the dancer, her expression, and Mother Earth.
-Women danced often with their whole families including their grandmothers.
+Women often danced with their whole families, including their grandmothers.

 a6362459fd9745af550fcf395055d18b.jpg